Using Parabola Tables

 Use Parabola Tables to view, share, and engage with the outputs of your Flows.

-Parabola Tables make it easy to create simple reports within a Flow.
+Parabola Tables and views make it easy to create interactive reports within a Flow.

 - Prepare your report data in a Flow.
 Add the Send to Parabola Table step, connect an arrow to pass data to it, and that data is ready to be displayed in a table.
 Publish and run the Flow to populate the Parabola Table with the latest output from the Flow.